Griffintaur/MediaPlayer/README.md

 ## License
 The code is released under MIT license and free to use.

 ## Contribute
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
-Feel free to [mail me](anky.nits.cse@gmail.com) for any discussion on the project or contribution
+Feel free to [mail me](anky.nits.cse@gmail.com) for any discussion on the project or contribution.